Promotional pricing 101: the ultimate 2023 guide

 - If BOGO is too much to recoup, then “buy one, get one ½ off” may be palatable.
 Or B3G1.
 You get the idea.

-- Feature photos or illustrations to reinforce that the shopper gets more product for the same amount of money.
+- Feature product photos or illustrations to reinforce that the shopper gets more product for the same amount of money.

 One word of caution: careless parameters can undervalue your products.
 You don’t want to trigger thoughts like, “They make so many of these that they’re giving them away."